test-mongodb-incubator/mdb_toolkit/README.md

 MongoDB's flexibility and PyMongo's robust driver make it a popular choice for database management in Python applications.
 While PyMongo's `MongoClient` class provides rich functionality, there are scenarios where adding custom methods can simplify repetitive tasks or enhance the developer experience.

-PymongoPlus elevates your MongoDB and PyMongo experience by reducing the amount of code you need to write, enhancing readability, and integrating advanced functionalities seamlessly.
-It's a testament to how customizing and extending existing tools can lead to significant productivity gains.

 ---

 ### **Why Customize MongoClient?**